-The Intel Pentium D processor also features dual-core technology.
-This processor provides hardware multi-threading support with dual-core technology but does not offer Hyper-Threading Technology.
-Thus, the Intel Pentium D processor provides two logical processors in a physical package, with each logical processor owning the execution resources of a processor core.
+The Intel Pentium D processor also features multi-core technology.
+This processor provides hardware multi-threading support with two processor cores but does not offer Hyper-Threading Technology.
+This means that the Intel Pentium D processor provides two logical processors in a physical package, with each logical processor owning the complete execution resources of a processor core.